marko-js/micro-frame/src/components/micro-frame-sse/README.md

 ## `read`

-A function to parse the event which returns slot ID and streamed content as an array (optionally an ifDone flag).
+A function to parse the event which returns slot ID and streamed content as an array (optionally an isDone flag).
 The input is `MessageEvent`, please refer to [MessageEvent](https://developer.mozilla.org/en-US/docs/Web/API/EventSource/message_event#event_properties) for details.

-Note that ifDone flag is important when progressive rendering is in-order, because unfinished slot will block content streaming below the tag.
+Note that isDone flag is important when progressive rendering is in-order, because unfinished slot will block content streaming below the tag.

 By default, below logic will be used if no `read` provided in the attribute: